2023 Taichung crane collapse: Reactions

-The acting chairman of Taichung Metro at the press conference explaining timeline of the collapse.
+The acting chairman of Taichung MRT at the press conference explaining timeline of the collapse.
 He resigned shortly after this conference.

-Taichung Metro said they intended to seek at least TWD 0.2 billion (USD6.5 million) in compensation against Highwealth Construction Corp for damage and losses resulting from the collapse.
+Taichung MRT said they intended to seek at least TWD 0.2 billion (USD6.5 million) in compensation against Highwealth Construction Corp for damage and losses resulting from the collapse.

 Other metro operators in Taiwan began to review and secure ongoing construction sites that were situated near the tracks.

 Taipei Metro admitted that the existing procedures regarding driverless trains, such as the Wenhu Line, were inadequate to stop the train in time under a similar scenario as the track circuit would not be broken and detect a fallen crane, and staff opening the manual driving panel or informing the control centre to cut off power would have taken too long.
 Taipei Metro promised to develop new procedures to deal with such scenarios, and in the meantime metro staff were authorized to deliberately obstruct the platform or train doors from closing in order to prevent the train from moving off.

-The acting chairman of Taichung Metro resigned after he was criticized for his performance post-collapse.
+The acting chairman of Taichung MRT resigned after he was criticized for his performance post-collapse.

-Taichung Metro proposed changes to procedures to prevent collapse of a similar nature.
+Taichung MRT proposed changes to procedures to prevent collapse of a similar nature.
 Changes in protocol included introducing a new standardized hand signal for staff indicating emergency stop is necessary, encouraging staff and passengers to prevent the doors from closing by obstructing the doors to prevent a driverless train from departing after witnessing an incident, and relocating the key to a separate, more accessible holder to allow roving staff to more easily open the manual driving panel to access the emergency stop button.
-Taichung Metro also promised updates to emergency devices at stations and obstruction detection devices that will allow a train to stop in time or prevent its departure in similar circumstances.
+Taichung MRT also promised updates to emergency devices at stations and obstruction detection devices that will allow a train to stop in time or prevent its departure in similar circumstances.